utcompling/textgrounder/README.txt

     aren't needed any more.
 The only remaining auxiliary file is the World Gazetteer, and that is needed only when doing toponym resolution.

 Untar these files somewhere.
-Then set the following environment variables:
-  * `TG_WIKIPEDIA_DIR` points to the directory containing the Wikipedia data.
-  * `TG_TWITTER_DIR` points to the directory containing the Twitter data.
-  * `TG_AUX_DIR` points to the directory containing the auxiliary data.
+It is generally recommended that you create a directory and set `TG_GROUPS_DIR` to point to it; then put the Wikipedia and Twitter data underneath the `$TG_GROUPS_DIR/corpora` subdirectory, and the auxiliary files (if needed) under `$TG_GROUPS_DIR/projects/textgrounder/data`.
+Alternatively, `TG_CORPUS_DIR` can be used to directly point to where the corpora are stored, and `TG_AUX_DIR` to directly point to where the auxiliary files (if needed) are stored.

 (Alternatively, if you are running on a UTexas Comp Ling machine, or a machine with a copy of the relevant portions of /groups/corpora and